Why we love this recipe

 - Cook the pasta until al dente.
 Drain.

 - Heat the ghee or oil with the hing in a skillet over low heat.
-Add the French or green beans, cover, and sauté for 2 to 3 minutes.
+Add the French or green beans, cover, and sauté for two to three minutes.

 - Add the zucchini or summer squash, sprinkle with liquid seasoning or salt, cover, and cook until tender, stirring occasionally.